MSPCA-Angell Headquarters

 Product Safety Testing: A Brief Background

-In 1933, at least 17 American women were blinded by, and one died of, complications resulting from the use of Lash Lure, a new mascara.
+In 1933, more than a dozen American women were blinded and one woman died of complications from Lash Lure, a new kind of mascara.
 At that time, no laws or regulations governed the safety of consumer products.
 Manufacturers were free to market almost anything.

-As a result of this and other tragic incidents related to untested products, the U.S. Congress passed the Federal Food, Drug, and Cosmetic Act of 1938, requiring that food, drugs, and cosmetics be verified as safe for human use before they could be sold.
-Following this, animals came into widespread use as the mechanism for testing the safety of personal care products in the United States.
+Following this and other incidents related to untested products, the U.S. Congress passed the Federal Food, Drug, and Cosmetic Act of 1938, requiring that food, drugs, and cosmetics be verified as safe for human use before they could be sold.
+Consequently, the widespread use of animals came into practice, as they were used to test the safety of personal care products in the United States.
 This was based on the premise that animals are similar enough to people to be used as models for human response.

 Today, the federal government still requires manufacturers to establish product safety.
 Personal care products covered by federal laws include shampoo, deodorant, eye shadow, lipstick, nail polish, hair spray, perfume, toothpaste, shaving cream, sunscreen, and hand lotion.
-Some of these are regulated as cosmetics; others including certain sunscreens, fluoride toothpastes, and antiperspirants that claim some medicinal value are regulated as over-the-counter drugs.
+Some of these are regulated as cosmetics; others including sunscreen, fluoride toothpaste, and antiperspirants are regulated as over-the-counter drugs.

 The Ethical Dilemma